Four days of fan-tastic experiences lined up for your group to enjoy.

 Morning: Music memorabilia brought to life

-Take a stroll down King's Road, one of London's most stylish shopping streets.
+Take a stroll down King's Road, one of London's most stylish shopping streets and once home to The Rolling Stones.
 Then once you've worked up an appetite, surround yourself with iconic music memorabilia as you eat at Hard Rock Café.
 Don't miss a trip into the Vault – London’s only rock ‘n roll museum – to see some truly iconic pieces.

 Afternoon: Tour of London's musical heritage